dajesso/TravelPlanner_App_Backend_Fixes/README.md

 This is a Node.js library that uses the JSON Web Token (JWT), a method to create, verify and decode information shared between two parties.
 It allows for a secure route, avoiding unwanted entities from accessing the user's information (Geeks for Geeks, 2025)[^4].
 #### Bcrypt
 Package with a password-hashing function that masks a user's password in a random sequence of letters and numbers.
 This is a one-way hashing function, which means it is computationally infeasible to reverse the hash back to the original password (Auth0, 2021)[^5].
+#### Cors
+According to MDN Web Docs (2025)[^CORS], ```cors``` package in Node.js + Express.js helps configure and respond with the adequate CORS headers in HTTP responses.
+These headers would pass the message to the web browser to allow web pages from other origins to access resources from the server.
 #### Dotenv
 Node.js package that enables the management of environment variables by loading them from a ```.env``` file.
 This practice avoids coders storing sensitive data in the codebase.
 This package allows different configurations for development, testing, and production environments (TeachmeJS, 2025)[^6].
 #### Jest